cloe-org/playground/.github/pull_request_template.md

 <!-- Check off what you've done before submitting the PR -->
 - [ ] I've named the title of this pull request starting by 'gh-#: TITLE'
 - [ ] I’ve linked the related issue
-- [ ] I’ve tested the code or feature manually
+- [ ] I’ve tested the code or notebooks manually
-- [ ] I’ve added comments/docstrings where needed
+- [ ] I’ve added comments/docstrings where needed (i.e: README)
 - [ ] I’ve updated relevant docs if necessary